eleith/emailjs/Readme.md

 		password // password for logging into smtp host		// smtp host
-		port		// smtp port (if null a standard port number will be used) ssl		// boolean or object {key, ca, cert} (if true or object, ssl connection will be made) tls		// boolean or object (if true or object, starttls will be initiated) timeout	// max number of milliseconds to wait for smtp responses (defaults to 5000) domain	// domain to greet smtp with (defaults to os.hostname)
+		port		// smtp port (if null a standard port number will be used) ssl		// boolean or object {key, ca, cert, rejectUnauthorized} (if true or object, ssl connection will be made) tls		// boolean or object (if true or object, starttls will be initiated) timeout	// max number of milliseconds to wait for smtp responses (defaults to 5000) domain	// domain to greet smtp with (defaults to os.hostname)